JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 implementation 'com.google.firebase:firebase-database:16.0.3'
 ```

-That’s it, it’s implemented!
+That's it, it's implemented!

 ### Getting data

 Setting up an automatic data change listener is the most convenient way to be notified on any data changes, including when the activity / fragment starts up.
 To do this, select the specific node to be monitored, and add a listener.
-In the following example, the node “nestedData” is used:
+In the following example, the node "nestedData" is used:

 ```
      FirebaseDatabase.getInstance().getReference("nestedData").addValueEventListener(object : ValueEventListener {